rustyshakelford2/LavaFurnace/readme.txt

 *Note*
 Contact your system admin for your lavafurnce building requirements.
+Version 1.5 adds severial new features, an ability to use the source chest as a fuel source and the ability to get redstone outputs from the furnace.
+One thing to note, the redstone output for fuel only outputs when the furnace is fueled by lava.
+IE a lavafurnace fuel cycle(lava in the crucable or lava in the source chest)

 Version 1.47 adds lavafurnace.furnacelimit. "groupname" to premissions.
 This allows the admin to assign users to specific groups.
 These groups are then assigned a their own furnace build limits.
 These limites and their groups names are located in the usergroups.ini More examples are explained in the usergroups.ini file.